hurak/QuantizedStateSystems/docs/src/examples.md

 tspan = (0.0,2.0)
 ```

-The only parameter for the method is the quantum `Δq`
+The only parameter for the method is the quantum `Δq`.
+We intentionally set rather large value to see its impact in the simulation outcome

 ```julia
 Δq = 1.0